 The one-sentence answer is that there are other factors you need to think about, and we will discuss them in detail.

 Eating Healthy is Not Enough While Using Growth Hormone Injections

-We have slashed calories, fat, and carbs, and spent a small fortune on gym memberships (that most haven't used past January).
+We have slashed our food intake and spent a small fortune on personal trainers and gyms (that most haven't used past January).
 The result of these efforts?

-We have gained, not lost, weight.
+We have not last weight.
+Worse, we have actually gained weight!
 What went wrong?
 We thought that eating healthy foods was the most critical factor, when in fact, exercising on a daily basis is just as equally important, if not more important than eating healthy.

 Apparently eating healthy is a no-brainer, but many people think this is all they have to do when they are using HGH.
 Make exercise a daily part of your life when you are using growth hormone shots and go out of your way to keep that commitment.

 Before going on Growth Hormone therapy, we all noticed that increasingly we were sleep-deprived, because our jobs, life, and responsibilities were demanding more and more from us.
 As we age, we find our sleeping patterns go awry.
 Our patients who undergo Sermorelin injections on an evening basis reported back that they slept like babies.

 We raised your IGF-1 levels to 250 ng/dL, and you found you were waking up feeling refreshed.
 Now, the first thing you need to do to start losing weight is get more sleep -- at least 8 hours.

 The National Sleep Foundation advises adults ages 18 to 64 to get between seven and nine hours of sleep a night.
 However, we are falling short of that goal.
 30 per cent of American adults sleep fewer than 6 hours, as per research conducted by the U.S. Centers for Disease Control and Prevention.